Alexander Zverev: Early life and background

-Alexander "Sascha" Zverev was born on 20 April 1997 in Hamburg, Germany to Russian parents, Irina Zvereva and Alexander Mikhailovich Zverev.
-His older brother Mischa, born nearly a decade earlier, is also a professional tennis player.
-Both of Sascha's parents were professional tennis players for the Soviet Union.
-His father, ranked as high as No. 175 in the world, became the top-ranked men's player nationally, while his mother was the fourth-highest ranked women's player in the Soviet Union.
+Alexander Zverev was born on 20 April 1997 in Hamburg, Germany, to Russian parents Irina Zvereva and Alexander Mikhailovich Zverev.
+His older brother, Mischa, born nearly a decade earlier, was also a professional tennis player.
+Both of his parents were professional tennis players for the Soviet Union.
+His father, ranked as high as No. 175 in the world, became the top-ranked men's player nationally, while his mother was the fourth-highest-ranked women's player in the Soviet Union.
 They both moved from Sochi to the capital to train at the CSKA Moscow military-run tennis club.
-The Soviet government often restricted their players from competing outside the country, an impediment that limited how high either of Sascha's parents could rise in the world rankings.
+The Soviet government often restricted their players from competing outside the country, an impediment that limited how high either of Alexander's parents could rise in the world rankings.
 With the collapse of the Soviet Union imminent, Irina went to Germany to compete at a tournament in 1990, with her husband accompanying as her coach.
 While in Germany, they were offered jobs as tennis instructors.
 After initially declining, they accepted an offer to work at the Uhlenhorster Hockey Club in Hamburg the following year and ended up settling in the country.

-Zverev started playing tennis at the age of 3.
-Since Sascha began playing tennis at a very young age, he has said, "One day, when I was I think one year and five months old, I just picked up a little racket, and I was starting to push the ball all over our apartment, and since then, they took me out on the court.
+Zverev, called Sascha by his family (the Russian-language diminutive for Alexander), started playing tennis at the age of three.
+Since he began playing tennis at a very young age, he has said, "One day, when I was, I think, one year and five months old, I just picked up a little racket and I was starting to push the ball all over our apartment, and since then, they took me out on the court.
 I enjoy it still, I enjoyed it back then."
 When he was five years old, he started to play tennis at least half an hour each day.
-Sascha was extremely competitive as a child.
-His brother Mischa said, "He would not understand or accept that he was losing" when the two would play against each other.
+He was extremely competitive as a child.
+His brother, Mischa, said, "He would not understand or accept that he was losing," when the two would play against each other.
 He would never want to leave the court unless he won the match.
-Sascha also played hockey and football as a child but decided to focus only on tennis around the age of 12 after an early-round loss at a high-level international junior tournament in Florida.
+He also played hockey and football as a child but decided to focus only on tennis around the age of twelve after an early-round loss at a high-level international junior tournament in Florida.